Updated March 13, 2023

 SVN is a valuable tool developed by Apache, used in the world of programming for software versioning and revision.
-It is an open source centralized system.
-SVN comes handy when multiple developers are working on an application and they want to maintain their code at a place along with the track of versions created against each file, the commit history of each file.
+It is an open-source centralized system.
+SVN comes in handy when multiple developers are working on an application, and they want to maintain their code at a place along with the track of versions created against each file, the commit history of each file.

-Also, in case your client wants some documents/ progress in your code or else if you are looking to export your code to client locations, probably this is the easiest platform to manage all those things.
+If your client wants some documents/ progress in your code or is looking to export your code to client locations, this is probably the easiest platform to manage all those things.
 You can create any number of repositories based upon your content type or other distinguishing criteria specifically.
-You can create any number of folders in that repository branch and hence clarity prevails too.
+You can create any number of folders in that repository branch, and hence clarity prevails too.

 Benefits of SVN

-- Looking to add code on same file/ service class/repository?
+- Looking to add code on the same file/ service class/repository?
 Just complete your part of the code and commit/push at SVN.
-Once you do this, a tracking version will be assigned to the respective files and other developers can update that they have checked out codes from the SVN repository, so your work doesn’t get hampered any longer.
+Once you do this, a tracking version will be assigned to the respective files, and other developers can update that they have checked out codes from the SVN repository so your work doesn’t get hampered any longer.

 - Working on different modules and want to merge code later?
 Well !!
-SVN provides branches for that, you can cut a branch from the main branch and place your modules/set of code into it.
-Branches come handy in cases where you are looking to deliver parts of code in multiple sprints (an agile paradigm).
+SVN provides branches for that; you can cut a branch from the main branch and place your modules/set of code into it.
+Branches come in handy when you are looking to deliver parts of code in multiple sprints (an agile paradigm).

 Key Point of SVN

-- While working with repositories, remember to take the regular backup, so that if a server fails then you are able to access the recent version of your files.
+- While working with repositories, remember to take the regular backup so that if a server fails, you can access the recent version of your files.

 svnadmin hotcopy path/to/repository path/to/backup